Analysis | The best prop bets for Super Bowl LV

 Pass +130

-Tampa Bay and Kansas City ran the ball often on their first plays of the game this season.
-The Chiefs ran the ball 13 out of 18 times and the Bucs handed it off 11 out of 19 times during the regular season and playoffs combined.
+Tampa Bay and Kansas City ran the ball often on their first plays of the game.
+The Chiefs ran the ball 13 of 18 times, and the Bucs handed it off 11 of 19 times.
 That’s a run rate of 65 percent on their initial first and 10, which implies a money line of -185, making the -150 being offered decent value.

 — Neil Greenberg

-Total quarterback sacks by the Buccaneers’ defense (WH)
+Total sacks by the Buccaneers’ defense (WH)

 Over 2 +120